DataDog/dd-agent-comp-experiments/README.md

 Programming errors, such as calling a method at an inappropriate time, should be handled with `panic(..)` instead of errors.
 If an error is returned, it will likely be logged and may not be seen.
+A panic, on the other hand, is very noticeable and carries a stack trace that can help the programmer figure out what they've missed.
 Try to arrange for such panics to happen consistently, so that such programming errors are quick to find.

 # TODO